All Episodes

 It is a gesture.

-Our nuclear submarines, that is, capable of those capable of launching submarine-launched ballistic missiles, are in the sea, out at sea, all the time.
+Our nuclear submarines, that is capable of those capable of launching submarine-launched ballistic missiles, are in the sea, out at sea all the time.

 And they can hit Russia from any point on the globe.

-So I'm not quite sure what the appropriate region is, but I guess I need to make a final point, and that is by answering intemperate language with an implied nuclear threat, the president is escalating the danger of a nuclear exchange.
+But I guess I need to make a final point, and that is by answering intemperate language with an implied nuclear threat, the president is escalating.

 This is not something that a responsible government should do.

-Will the growing Western recognition of the genocide and starvation in Gaza help accelerate an end to it?
+the growing Western recognition of the genocide and starvation in Gaza help accelerate an end to it?

 Well, it's all in the hands of the Israelis as long as we back them.